alibaba/ARouter/README.md

 ![Demo gif](https://raw.githubusercontent.com/alibaba/ARouter/master/demo/arouter-demo.gif)

 #### Ⅰ. Feature
-1. Support routing by URL patterns directly, resolve the params and do the assignment automatically. (*)
+1. **Support routing by URL patterns directly, resolve the params and do the assignment automatically.**
 2. Support routing between internal activitys, Android original-style API.
-3. Support multi-modules Android project, and allow package each module independently so long as the package is conforming to Android package convention. (*)
+3. **Support multi-modules Android project.**
-4. Support injecting customized interceptors to the routing process. (*)
+4. **Support injecting customized interceptors to the routing process.**
 5. Provide a service container for interface-oriented design or decoupling modules. (*)
 6. Mapping relationships is managed by type/level which reduces the memory consumption and improve the query performance. (*)
 7. Support designating global fallback strategy.
-8. Abundent API and customize.
-9. Activitys/interceptors/services do not need to register to ARouter expilicitly, they are discovered automatically.
+8. Activitys/interceptors/services do not need to register to ARouter expilicitly, they are discovered automatically.
-10. Support Jack compiler tool-chain release with Android N.

 #### Ⅱ. Unsupport Feature
 1. Customize URL resolving stratety(considering)